Major Requirements

 Theatre Arts Grading Standards

 What follows is meant to help students understand departmental standards regarding the value of each letter grade.
-Faculty in the Theatre Arts department will have different procedures, scales, and references for how they grade, and different courses require different modes of evaluation, but the following reflects departmentally agreed meaning for each letter.
+Faculty in the theatre arts department will have different procedures, scales, and references for how they grade, and different courses require different modes of evaluation, but the following reflects departmentally agreed meaning for each letter.

 A = Complete success in idea, exploration, expression, extraordinary work reflective of genuine investment, discovery, and critical thinking—mastery.